The Integrated Mentorship Program at the Center for Tree Science supports students and professionals at every stage in their career.

 Research Assistants - Staff employed in the Center for Tree Science also interact and collaborate with lead scientists, benefit from professional development opportunities.

 Senior Scientist Fellowship - Experienced scientists contributing their accumulated expertise and insight to the larger Center for Tree Science community.
-Professionals working in related fields, either directly in arboriculture or general education, and whose work would benefit from a more detailed and robust knowledge of tree scientific research, can apply for a fellowship to participate in ongoing Center for Tree Science projects through the center.
+Professionals working in related fields, either directly in arboriculture or general education, and whose work would benefit from a more detailed and robust knowledge of tree scientific research, can apply for a fellowship to participate in ongoing Center for Tree Science projects.